-The third theoretical approach used in the discussion refers to the patterns of structural design (specialization, standardization and centralization) in the particular case of sport organizations.
-Within this perspective there are articles proposing structural configuration typologies for sport organizations (Kikulis et al., 1989), articles looking into the differences and similarities between traditional and new sports in relation to patterns of organizational configuration (Theodoraki and Henry, 1994), as well as articles analyzing differences and similarities between the design of organizations based on voluntary work versus those that have incorporated professional work (Ørnulf, 2002; Thibault et al., 1991).
+The third theoretical approach used in the discussion on sport organizations structure refers to the patterns of structural design (specialization, standardization and centralization) in the particular case of sport organizations.
+Within this perspective there are articles proposing structural configuration typologies for sport organizations (L. Kikulis et al., 1989), articles looking into the differences and similarities between traditional and new sports in relation to patterns of organizational configuration (Theodoraki & Henry, 1994), as well as articles analyzing differences and similarities between the design of organizations based on voluntary work and those that have incorporated professional work (Ørnulf, 2002; L. Thibault et al., 1991).